idaholab/moose/modules/doc/content/getting_started/new_users.md

 # New Users

 Welcome to MOOSE!
-This page describes some helpful ways to start developing if you are new to MOOSE.
-Before proceeding, be sure to visit the [installation/index.md] page and follow the instructions to get the framework up and running on your device if you haven't done so already.
+This page describes some helpful ways to start developing with MOOSE.
+Before proceeding, please visit the [installation/index.md] page and follow the instructions to get the framework up and running.

 ## Create an Application id=create-an-app

-MOOSE is designed for building custom applications, therefore if you plan on working with MOOSE then you should create an application.

-Your application is where code and input files should be created for your particular problem.
+MOOSE is designed for building custom applications, therefore to use MOOSE an application is required.
+An application is where code and input files are created for a particular problem or set of problems of interest.

-To create an application, run the stork.sh script while sitting outside the MOOSE repository with a single argument providing the name you wish to use to name your application:
+To create an application, run the stork.sh script while sitting outside the MOOSE repository with a single argument: the name of your application:

 ```bash
 cd ~/projects
 ./moose/scripts/stork.sh YourAppName
 ```

-Running this script will create a folder named "YourAppName" in the projects directory, this application will automatically link against MOOSE.
-Obviously, the "YourAppName" should be the name you want to give to your application; consider the use of an acronym.
-We prefer animal names for applications, but you are free to choose whatever name suits your needs.
+Running this script will create a folder named "your_app_name" in the projects directory, this application will automatically link against MOOSE.
+Obviously, the "YourAppName" should be the desired name or your application; consider the use of an acronym.
+Animal names are prefered for applications, but you are free to choose whatever name suits your needs.

-!alert warning
-You should not attempt to run this script while sitting inside the MOOSE repository.
+!alert warning title=Execute stork from outside of the MOOSE directory Do not attempt to run this script while inside the MOOSE repository.
 Doing so will result in an error.

 ### Compile and Test Your Application id=compile